Zierikzee (electoral district): Profile

 The electoral district of Zierikzee was created in 1848 for the first direct election of the House of Representatives.
 It comprised the islands of Schouwen-Duiveland, Tholen and Sint Philipsland, all part of the province of Zeeland.
 Zierikzee was retained as a single member district in 1850, although much of Tholen was transferred to the district of Goes, while the island of Goeree-Overflakkee, part of the province of South Holland, was transferred from Brielle to Zierikzee.
 In 1864, the remainder of Tholen and Sint Philipsland were also transferred to Goes.
 In 1888, the eastern portion of Goeree-Overflakkee was transferred back to Brielle.
 The district was predominantly agricultural.

 Over the course of its existence, the district's population increased from 18,870 in 1848 to 46,029 in 1909.
-A significant majority majority of the population was Reformed, though this proportion gradually dropped from 90.6% in 1848 to 77.8% in 1909.
+A significant majority of the population was Reformed, though this proportion gradually dropped from 90.6% in 1848 to 77.8% in 1909.
 The proportion of the population identified as Gereformeerd was 1.4% in 1848, but grew rapidly in the 1880s, to 10.2% in 1888, and subsequently grew further to 12.1% in 1909.
 The proportion of Catholics in the district ranged from 4.4% to 8.4%.
 The share of "Others" peaked in 1909 at 5.7% of the population.

 The district of Zierikzee was abolished upon the introduction of party-list proportional representation in 1918.